itisalisas/graph-partitioning/README.md

 - `algorithm-name`: The type of the algorithm to use for partitioning.
 Currently, the supported algorithm is "Inertial Flow", which can be specified as `IF`.

 - `path-to-file`: The path to the input file that describes the graph to be partitioned.
+(From graph-partitioning/src/main/resources/)

 - `max-sum-vertices-weight`: The maximum total weight of the vertices in the partition parts.

 - `output-directory`: The name of the directory where the partition files will be written.
-The partition files will be named in the format `partition_*.txt`.
+(From graph-partitioning/src/main/output/) The partition files will be named in the format `partition_*.txt`.

 To run the application, execute the following command: